 Pollution toxicology, otherwise called entox, is a multidisciplinary field of science concerned with the investigation of the destructive impacts of different substance, organic and physical specialists on living life forms.
 Pesticides are a major source of environmental toxicity.
 These chemically synthesized agents have been known to persist in the environment long after their administration.

 Related Journals of Pollution Toxicology

 Journal of Industrial Pollution Control, Bioremediation & Biodegradation, Environmental Analytical Chemistry, Environmental & Analytical Toxicology, Journal of Applied Toxicology, International Journal of Toxicology, Journal of Toxicology and Environmental Health-part A.

 Light pollution also known as photo pollution or luminous pollution is excessive, misdirected, or obtrusive artificial light.
 Pollution is the adding-of light itself, in analogy to added sound, carbon dioxide, etc. It includes adverse effects of artificial light sky glow, gare, light clutter,decreased visibility at night, and energy waste.

 Related Journals of Light Pollution

-Hydrogeology & Hydrologic Engineering, Hydrology: Current Research, International Journal of Environmental Studies, International Journal of River Basin Management, Journal of Ecology.
+Hydrogeology & Hydrologic Engineering, Hydrology: Current Research, Fundamentals of Renewable Energy and Applications, International Journal of Waste Resources, International Journal of Environmental Studies, International Journal of River Basin Management, Journal of Ecology.